u8u8jiang/DAbasic_sortout/README.md

-In 2022.04, sortout the basic DA knowledge studied last year, and practice leecode and python 100days to enhence my technical skill.
+In 2022.04, sortout the basic DA knowledge studied last year,
+this year learn some online course, such as witlab, tf2, SQL, translator, bigdata...
+totally, the DA skill might be seperated to three part, PM skill, algorithm, infra.

 [DA requirement](./DA_requirement.md)